aiThanet/Automation/README.md

 ### Order.exe
-- Ctrl + i for enter 4 times
+- Ctrl + i for input order no
-- Ctrl + j for enter 1 time